 • Chapter 5 – More to Give Turning Silver into Gold.

-A consultant team will assist Clark County Community Planning and the Commission on Aging to provide information, analysis, and technical writing skills to update the Aging Readiness Plan and technical assistance to usher it through the adoption process.
+A consultant team is assisting Clark County Community Planning and the Commission on Aging to provide information, analysis, and technical writing skills to update the Aging Readiness Plan and technical assistance to usher it through the adoption process.

 ARP Update Project News

 The project team is in the process of compiling results from three interactive public workshops.
 The workshops were held to help refine existing strategies, brainstorm new ideas and prioritize the strategies for the updated plan.
 Videos of portions of the workshops are provided below.

 For more information about the Aging Readiness Plan or the ARP update project, please contact Community Planning staff at email@example.com or 564.397.2280.